MrGJones/hello-crypto/README.md

 simply run hello-crypto.py on your pi!

-also try hello-btc.py btc ticker! which scrolls up/down for rising/falling values ! (made by pbpraha)
+also try hello-btc.py btc ticker! which scrolls up/down for rising/falling values and hello-btc_bootlogo.py which displays either the btc_logo_circle.png or btclogo.png! (made by pbpraha)

 ## Author